 Email Capture and Frequency of Communication

 Once you’ve captured an email address, the next question is how often to communicate with the prospect.
 Once or twice a week is best practice.
 Emailing every other day has been proven to reduce engagement.
 You don’t want to be a pest.
 Carefully worded, well thought-out weekly emails are best for building trust.
-Use a CRM platform to track prospect status, and target your content to leads based on their goals, lead status, etc.
+Use a CRM platform to track prospect status, and target your content to your leads based on their goals, lead status, etc.

 Write Weekly Blog Posts

 A regular blog can be a great way to target relevant keywords and draw increased organic traffic to your site.
 It can also be a great way to establish yourself as a thought leader and build user confidence.
-And, of course, your blog can be used to capture leads, email addresses and more.
+And, of course, your blog can be used to capture leads, email addresses, and more.
 You should also share your blogs across all of your platforms.
-From social media to email, you can “double up” on your blog content, including engaging excerpts and links across your platforms to encourage users to read more on your site.
+From social media to email, you can “double up” on your blog content, by including engaging excerpts and links across your platforms to encourage users to read more on your site.

 If you don’t have time to write blogs yourself, hire a reliable writer or agency to produce your blog content for you.
 If you do choose to write your own articles, set aside some dedicated time each week to do it.
 A regular publishing schedule is important.
 Consider producing weekly or bi-weekly blogs for best results.